 For LEDs, dimming remains a tricky topic.
 With jargon and complex tech, you can easily become lost.

-For a long time, dimmer manufacturers tackled the issue by developing LED-specific modules.
-These were expensive but designed to communicate exclusively to LED tech.
-At the same time, the LED industry tackled the issue by adapting their lamps to work with traditional dimmers.
-This was an unfortunate breakdown in communications.
-So you may have an LED dimmer, but that doesn’t guarantee you’ll be able to dim the LED bulb you have/want.
+Originally, dimmer manufacturers tackled the issue by developing LED-specific modules; designed to communicate exclusively with LED lamps.
+At the same time, LED manufacturers tackled the issue by designing lamps to function with traditional dimmers.
+As a result of this unfortunate miscommunication, having an LED dimmer doesn’t guarantee it’ll dim your specific bulb.

-Check the packaging, and most LED bulbs will say they are dimmable.
-What they probably won’t say is which dimmer you’ll need.
-You may come across a manufacturer who has it together.
-You’ll contact them and ask, “is ‘X’ bulb compatible with ‘Y’ dimmer?” and they’ll tell you straight out.
+If you check the packaging, most LED bulbs will tell you they’re dimmable.
+What they may not say is, which dimmer you’ll need.
+You may come across a manufacturer that knows their stuff.
+You’ll be able to contact them, or check their website, and they’ll advise you.
 This will be rare though.
-With so many dimmers and so many LED’s, few manufacturers have a comprehensive list.
-They may, however, have a list of preferred dimmers.
-This is a good place to start, especially if you don’t have an existing dimmer or are more LED-centric.
+With a multitude of dimmers and LED’s, few manufacturers will boast a comprehensive list of compatibility.
+If they have a list of preferred dimmers, this is a great place to start.

 So how should I proceed?